 - Alcohol can cause serious intoxications in pets, and many pets are attracted to it.
 Clean up glasses after holiday parties.
 Ferrets are often attracted by the sweet taste of drinks, especially eggnog.

 - Chocolate, coffee, and tea all contain dangerous components called xanthines, which cause nervous system or urinary system damage and heart muscle stimulation.
 Problems from ingestion of chocolate range from diarrhea to seizures and death.
-Unsweetened baking chocolate and dark chocolate are the worst culprits, but all chocolate, fudge, and other candy should be placed out of your ferret's reach.
+Unsweetened baking chocolate, dark chocolate, and cocoa are the worst culprits, but all chocolate, fudge, and other candy should be placed out of your ferret's reach.

 - Bones from fish, meat, or poultry can cause problems if swallowed.
 Even small bones can splinter causing lacerations (tearing) throughout the intestinal tract.
 So, no matter how big or how little they are, be sure to keep bones away from your pet.